PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-Now we added a test with a bit larger scope than as we did.
-With the test, we are trying to test three things:
+This test has broader scope than previous examples.
+We're validating three things:

-- The dictionary is a struct or new type, anything but we don't want to use map type directly
+- The dictionary is a struct or new type - we don't want to use the map type directly
-- The dictionary is created correctly with seed entries
+- The dictionary creates correctly with initial entries
 - The search method returns the correct value

-If we're not confident about this, we can create some tests for creating a dictionary first with small scope.
-After that, add search functionality tests.
+If this scope feels uncomfortable, we could create smaller tests for dictionary creation first, then add search functionality afterward.

-I'm pretty sure we're okay with this amount of scope.
-So let's keep going with it.
+However, this scope feels manageable, so let's proceed.

 ### Try to Run the Test

-By running the test, we will see an error message complaining about the missing `Dictionary` object and the `search` method.
+Running the test shows an error about the missing `Dictionary` object and `search` method.

 ### Write the Minimal Amount of Code